kailasai-l4/contextual-retriever/README.md

 - Query expansion and reranking for improved retrieval
 - Support for document filtering and diverse source retrieval
 - Stateful processing with checkpoint support
+- Enhanced statistics and dashboard visualization
+- Docker support for easy deployment and scalability
+- RESTful API with robust authentication

 ## Installation